jasonbgarland/alphabet/README.md

 # Installation

-This is a pretty standard flask application.
-There are several ways to install the app locally if you want to test it.

-### Python
+This project is written in [Chalice](https://aws.github.io/chalice/), which is an AWS framework for writing serverless applications.
+Chalice is very similar to the Flask framework in Python, with a few small changes.

+The instructions below describe how to install locally:

 1. Clone repo or extract the project to a directory
 1. Navigate to the directory
-1. Create a python virtual environment for the (arguably optional)
+1. Create a python virtual environment for the project
 1. Install dependencies
     ```bash
     pip install -r requirements.txt